 Over the past 7 or 8 years while performing minimally invasive procedures—whether it’s a minimally invasive decompression or decompression and stabilization—it has not been necessary to give anyone a blood transfusion.
 This is significant.
 I remember 10 years ago, when performing large open back surgeries, a significant number of patients required blood transfusion because of blood loss during surgery, which can cause other complications.

-Spine surgery performed using minimally invasive techniques can help reduce the incidence of adjacent segment disease.
+Spine surgery performed using MIS techniques can help reduce the incidence of adjacent segment disease.

 Additionally, because the soft tissues and supporting structures are kept intact during minimally invasive procedures, the incidence for recurrent disc herniation may be avoided.

 With all those advantages in mind, I think for the majority of cases—whether the procedure required is a small decompression or a decompression and fusion, there's really no reason why a patient should have open back surgery.

 Patients who undergo a microdiscectomy are usually able to return to routine activities in about 6 weeks.
 During the first 6 weeks after surgery, activities are restricted.
 We call it a period of spine precaution when patients avoid certain activities that stress the spine.

 Depending on the type of surgery, within that 6-week period, most patients begin an organized physical therapy program to build flexibility, strength, and endurance.
 Each patient progresses to unrestricted activities at their own pace.

 Many of our patients experience resolution of radicular symptoms (eg, leg pain) immediately after surgery.
 Therefore, they ask, “Why do I need physical therapy?”